 Getting the proper amount of sleep can ease headache pain.
 Generally, too little or too much sleep can worsen headaches, as can overuse of sleep medicines.
 Daytime naps often reduce deep sleep at night and can produce headaches in some adults.
 Some sleep disorders and secondary headache are treated using antidepressants.
 Check with a doctor before using over-the-counter medicines to ease sleep-associated headaches.

 Headache and Mirgraine Treatment in Manhattan, NY

 Headache treatment is a partnership between you and your doctor, and honest communication is essential.
 Finding a quick fix to your headache may not be possible.
 It may take some time for your doctor or specialist to determine the best course of treatment.
 Avoid using over-the-counter medicines more than twice a week, as they may actually worsen headache pain and the frequency of attacks.
 Visit a local headache support group meeting (if available) to learn how others with headache cope with their pain and discomfort.
 Relax whenever possible to ease stress and related symptoms, get enough sleep, regularly perform aerobic exercises, and eat a regularly scheduled and healthy diet that avoids food triggers.
 Gaining more control over your headache, stress, and emotions will make you feel better and let you embrace daily activities as much as possible.

 Do you need treatment for your headaches?
-Call Steven Syrop, DDS in Manhattan, NY and Briarcliff, NY at (212) 969-9166 to learn more!
+Call Steven Syrop, DDS in Manhattan, New York City and Briarcliff, NY at (212) 969-9166 to learn more!